-One of the centerpieces of surfing Florianopolis.
+One of the centerpieces of surfing in Florianopolis.
 Another super reliable beach break is located in the island’s center—fun, punchy, and, at times, heavy.
-Popular and easily accessible means this spot does get crowded, but walk down the beach, and you’ll find peaks to yourself.
+Popular and easily accessible means this spot does get crowded but walk down the beach, and you’ll find peaks to yourself.

 More protected due to Isla Campeche covering E/SE swells, but on larger days, swell wraps around the island to create shallow barreling wedges running down the sandbar, which on the best days is reminiscent of Snapper in Australia.

 A long stretch of beach runs for miles at the island’s northern end.
 The potential for peaks up and down the beach means you can often score great waves here with little to no one else around.

 The perfect sheltered corner (in south winds, at least) for beginners and intermediates.
 Tucked into the corner is the ideal beginner spot with small waves even on the biggest days, and as the beach bends around toward Mocambique, the waves get progressively bigger as you go, so pick the size you want to surf.

 Florianopolis is an island in the south of Brazil in the state of Santa Catarina.

 Fly to Floripa from any major city in Brazil.
 There are direct services from Rio, Sao Paulo, and most major cities; Sky Airlines and LATAM are the two major carriers in the country.
 You can also find direct flights from other cities across South America.
 For example, I flew directly from Santiago in Chile, which cost around $ 350 USD.
 From further afield, you’ll need to connect through Sao Paulo or Rio, then hop on a domestic flight to Floripa.